 [19-DEC-23] The cause of failure for implanted transmitters is corrosion in the 100% humidity of the animal's body.
 We encapsulate our transmitters in epoxy.
 Epoxy is water-proof, but it is permeable to water vapor.
 Once water vapor arrives at a cavity within the epoxy, it will condense and cause corrosion.
 Our encapsulation process is designed to eliminate cavities.
 Even if there are no cavites, the electrical components themselves can corrode.
 Ceramic capacitors in particular are prone to cracking during assembly and handling.
 In the warmth and humidity of an animal's body, these cracks will corrode until they cause a short-circuit between the capacitor plates.

-We measure the corrosion resistance of our transmitters by means of accelerated aging.
+We measure the corrosion resistance of our transmitters by means of accelerated ageing.
 For every ten transmitters we ship, we set aside at least one extra, turn it on, and place it in water in our oven at 60°C. Every day we take the transmitter out and check how it is doing.
 According to statistical mechanics, the rate at which a chemical reaction proceeds is proportional to e−E/kT, where T is absolute temperature, E is the activation energy of the rate-determining step in the chemical reaction, and k = 8.6×10−5 eV/K is the Boltzmann constant.
 In Hallberg and Peck, the authors show that this relationship applies well to measurements of mean time to failure for temperatures 20-150 °C, relative humidity 20%-100, and activation energy 0.9 eV.
-Our devices operate at the rodent body temperature of 37°C = 310 K. During our accelerated aging test at 60°C = 333 K, we expect an acceleration of ×10.
+Our devices operate at the rodent body temperature of 37°C = 310 K. During our accelerated ageing test at 60°C = 333 K, we expect an acceleration of ×10.